RANSOM-WARED/RANSOM-WARED/README.md

 dude, its your birthday… and im sooo excited…
 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/fb6e4138-a11f-4d2d-8438-3ebb76e138a4" />
-anyway art by me sonNOBODY CARES KY ohok… idk what to put here other than hi
+anyway art by me sonNOBODY CARES KY ohok… idk what to put here other than give me 50billion BIT COINS./jjjjjjj
 <!--
 **RANSOM-WARED/RANSOM-WARED** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.